Who am I?

 Observe Understand Connect Map Act

-I work at the intersection of data, ecosystems and territories, to help public decision-makers and institutions make better decisions in the face of the ecological crisis, on the basis of facts, maps and indicators.
+I work where data, territories and living systems intersect, to help public decision-makers and institutions make better decisions in the face of the ecological crisis, on the basis of facts, maps and indicators.

-Senior Engineer of the French Corps des Mines (Ingénieur général des Mines)1, trained in scientific ecology, I connect technical systems (energy, digital, land planning) with the fragility of ecosystems.
-I use data, AI and geomatics as investigative tools to produce evidence-based analyses, reveal the relationships between ecosystems, human activities and public decisions, then support more robust public choices in the face of the ecological crisis.
+A senior engineer of the French Corps des Mines1, trained in scientific ecology, I connect technical systems (energy, digital, planning) with the fragility of ecosystems.
+I use data, AI and geomatics as tools of inquiry: to objectify situations, reveal the relationships between environments, uses and decisions, and then support more robust public choices in the face of the ecological crisis.

 What sets me apart

-These five strands are not separate chapters: they have always rested on the same interest in complex systems, weak signals and the tools that enable a rigorous reading of them.
+These five registers are not successive ruptures: from the outset they rest on the same interest in complex systems, weak signals and the tools that allow a rigorous reading of them.

 I entered the underground networks of Haute-Savoie at sixteen, with the Groupe Spéléologique Vulcain — alongside Pierre Rias, a pioneer of French caving to whom I owe this initiation.
-My name appears, in a modest role, in the lists of explorers and surveyors of the Gouffre Jean-Bernard — a karst system of nearly 30 kilometres, the world depth record at the time.
+My name appears, in a modest role, in the lists of explorers and surveyors of the Gouffre Jean-Bernard — a karst system of nearly 30 kilometres, then the world depth record.

 1981–1988

-I undertook a programmer training course at CESI in 1981–1982 — four months of training, no baccalauréat, direct entry into the workforce.
-I continued my studies at CNAM through evening classes whilst working full-time alongside.
-In between: national service as a radio operator and ski trooper in a reconnaissance and ski patrol unit — a specialism demanding both physical endurance and autonomy under pressure.
+I trained as a programmer at CESI in 1981-1982 — a four-month course, no baccalauréat in hand, straight into working life.
+I completed my training at the CNAM in evening classes while working full-time elsewhere.
+In between: national service as a ski-borne radio operator in a reconnaissance section (scout-skiers) — a specialism that was demanding physically, but also in terms of autonomy and resistance to pressure.

-In 1987–1988, I measured flow rates in the lower Rhône valley to optimise EDF's dam operations — my first work on the trade-offs between energy and ecosystems, which I followed up with a University Diploma in Water Management at the Université Claude Bernard Lyon 1.
+In 1987-1988, I measured the flows of the lower Rhône valley to optimise the release schedules of EDF dams — my first work on the trade-offs between energy and ecosystems, which I extended with a University Diploma in water professions at Université Claude Bernard Lyon 1.

 1993–2000

-In 1993, I joined the Centre National d'Études des Télécommunications (CNET) of France Télécom by competitive examination — placed first.
-I led the technical project management of the Pages Jaunes on the Internet, and subsequently of Voilà, one of the first French search engines and web portals.
-In 1998, the directory was awarded the best international directory service (LISA Award).
-In 1999, I co-authored a patent on the automatic classification of web content through statistical language analysis — an approach cited in over 330 subsequent patents by companies including IBM, Microsoft, AOL and Adobe.
+In 1993, I joined the Centre National d'Études des Télécommunications (CNET) of France Télécom through a competitive examination — ranked first.
+I led the technical project management of the Yellow Pages on the Internet, then of Voilà, one of the first French search engines and web portals.
+In 1998, the directory was awarded best international directory service (LISA Award).
+In 1999 I co-authored a patent on the automatic classification of web content through statistical language analysis — an approach cited in more than 330 subsequent patents by players such as IBM, Microsoft, AOL and Adobe.

-At the same time, I was admitted to the preparatory cycle for the internal competitive examination of the École nationale d'administration, which I completed, and was shortlisted in 2000.
-As an extension of these responsibilities, I supplemented my career path with management training at ESSEC, within the France Télécom framework.
+At the same time, I was admitted to the preparatory cycle for the internal competitive examination of the École nationale d'administration, which I completed, and was declared eligible (admissible) in 2000.
+Building on these responsibilities, I rounded out my path with management training at ESSEC, as part of France Télécom.

 2000–2007

-From 2000 to 2007, Senior Expert at France Télécom R&D. Among the principal assignments: technical leadership of the cross-cutting TALK programme, one of ten strategic fixed–mobile–Internet convergence programmes conducted jointly between France Télécom, Orange and Wanadoo, under the direction of the then Chief Executive, Michel Bon.
+From 2000 to 2007, senior expert at France Télécom R&D. Among my main assignments: technical leadership of the cross-cutting TALK project, one of the ten strategic fixed–mobile–Internet convergence programmes carried out jointly by France Télécom, Orange and Wanadoo, under the leadership of the then CEO, Michel Bon.

-In 2003, I co-authored a patent on an approach making the creation of interactive telephone services as accessible as the creation of web pages — a method that was operationally deployed and industrially exploited.
+In 2003, I co-authored a patent on an approach making the creation of interactive telephone services as accessible as the creation of web pages — an approach that was operationally deployed and industrially exploited.

 2007–2013

-This work on information systems gradually led me towards public responsibilities, where the stakes became territorial, economic and human.
+This work on information systems gradually led me towards public responsibilities, where the stakes become territorial, economic and human.

-In 2007–2008, following competitive selection, I trained as an engineer-student of the Telecommunications Corps at Télécom Paris.
+In 2007-2008, after selection by competitive examination, I was a student engineer of the Corps des Télécommunications, trained at Télécom Paris.
 I took up my first post in Nantes in September 2008.
-Mission officer for economic development and innovation to the regional prefects of the Pays de la Loire.
+Economic development and innovation officer reporting to the regional prefects of the Pays de la Loire.
 Subcontracting mediator.
-Commissioner for industrial recovery — supporting industrial enterprises in difficulty at regional level — appointed by Ministerial decree, published in the Journal officiel.
-In 2012–2013, auditor of the 65th national session "Defence Policy" of the Institut des hautes études de défense nationale (IHEDN).
-Intensive grounding in strategic, defence and national sovereignty issues.
+Productive Recovery Commissioner — supporting industrial firms in difficulty at regional level — appointed by order of the Prime Minister, published in the Journal officiel.
+In 2012-2013, auditor of the 65th national session "Defence Policy" of the Institut des hautes études de défense nationale (IHEDN).
+Intensive immersion in strategic, defence and national-sovereignty issues.

 2014–2020

-From 2014 to 2020, Director of Industry Relations, Director of the endowment fund, and head of the incubator at IMT Atlantique.
+From 2014 to 2020, director of corporate relations, director of the endowment fund, head of the incubator at IMT Atlantique.

 Since 2021

-From 2021, I refocused my work on ecological and societal transformation — a strand I helped build into the school's institutional policy, adopted by the School Council in November 2021.
-I developed the biodiversity policy from scratch across three campuses — Nantes, Brest, Rennes — with scientific protocols, associative partnerships (Bretagne Vivante, LPO, GRETIA, Fédération des Amis de l'Erdre), signed agreements and measurable results.
-In parallel, I became personally involved in these same associations — LPO, Bretagne Vivante, GRETIA — as a field observer contributing to regional inventories and monitoring schemes.
+From 2021, I refocused my work on ecological and societal transformation — a theme I helped build into the institution's policy, approved by the School Council in November 2021.
+I built the biodiversity policy from scratch across three campuses — Brest, Nantes, Rennes — with scientific protocols, NGO partnerships (Bretagne Vivante, LPO, GRETIA, Fédération des Amis de l'Erdre), signed agreements and measurable results.
+In parallel, I am personally involved in these same organisations — LPO, Bretagne Vivante, GRETIA — as a field observer contributing to regional surveys and monitoring.

-I also deliver teaching to students, designing and leading modules on the Sustainable Development Goals, planetary boundaries and biodiversity, grounded in a systemic approach and scientific data.
+I also teach students, designing and facilitating modules on the Sustainable Development Goals, planetary boundaries and biodiversity, based on a systemic approach and scientific data.

-I refreshed my ecology fundamentals through continuing education: a University Diploma (L3 level) at the Université de Lorraine, attached to the LIEC laboratory, awarded with Distinction — top of year; an Advanced University Diploma (M1 level) in Marseille / IMBE, awarded with Merit.
+I revalidated my fundamentals in ecology through continuing education: a University Diploma at L3 level at the Université de Lorraine, attached to the LIEC laboratory, with highest honours — top of the class; a DESU at M1 level in Marseille / IMBE, with honours.

-I have become involved, alongside naturalist and environmental associations, in biodiversity conservation cases within major urban development projects.
+I am involved, alongside naturalist and environmental organisations, in cases defending biodiversity within large urban development operations.

 Today

-I now bring artificial intelligence and geomatics tools to bear on ecological field analysis — extending directly the work I was conducting twenty-five years ago in the fields of language, data and information systems.
+Today, for field ecological analysis, I draw on artificial-intelligence and geomatics tools that directly extend the work I was doing twenty-five years ago on language, data and information systems.

-This approach rests on an active field practice as a naturalist: nearly 8,000 documented observations on iNaturalist, as well as participation in several amphibian, bird and insect monitoring protocols — including sites now at the centre of proceedings related to land development projects, such as the ZAC du Champ de Manœuvre in Nantes.
+This approach is grounded in active field naturalist practice: nearly 8,000 documented observations on iNaturalist, as well as participation in several monitoring protocols for amphibians, birds and insects — some of whose sites now lie at the heart of proceedings linked to development projects, such as the ZAC du Champ de Manœuvre in Nantes.

-My approach consists in combining observation of living systems, data structuring, cartography and spatial analysis in order to produce objectifiable elements useful for the ecological understanding of territories and the public debates that concern them.
+My approach consists in linking observation of living systems, data structuring, mapping and spatial analysis in order to produce objectifiable evidence useful for the ecological understanding of territories and the public debates that concern them.